Can my licence be processed in thirty days?

-NRI extends a minimum of 30 days to agencies to review projects.
+The Nunavut Research Institute (NRI) extends a minimum of 30 days to agencies to review projects.
 Applicants have the right to individually contact agencies regarding licence endorsements, but should be aware that most agencies prefer applicants to adhere to the time protocols established by NRI.

 Who determines which agencies may have a vested interest in the research project?

 The NRI Manager, Research Liaison is responsible for an initial review of each project application to determine which agencies should be consulted for review.